-Our interest in that question comes both from interest in testing aspects of price setting theories and from a practical monetary policy point of view.
-On the theoretical side, the differential effect of large versus small shocks is the hallmark difference between menu cost models and time dependent models of price adjustment.
-Hence, the characterization of the model's behavior is important to be able to discern between theories with observed experiences.
-On the monetary policy side, we are interested in this particular question because of the recent experience in Argentina, an economy where inflation has been quite high for international standards in the last decade, and where due to changes in macroeconomic policies in the last four years there have been large cost shocks.
+Changing Inflation Dynamics, Evolving Monetary Policy edited by Gonzalo Castex, Jordi Galí, and Diego Saravia, Santiago, Chile. © 2020 Central Bank of Chile. discern between theories with observed experiences.
+On the monetary policy side, we are interested in this particular question because of the recent experience in Argentina, an economy where inflation has been quite high for international standards in the last decade, and where due to changes in macroeconomic policies in the last four years there have been large-cost shocks.
 In particular, there have been large changes in exchange rates as well as extremely large changes in the price of regulated prices, mainly inputs related to energy.
-In this context we ask the question of whether the response to these large cost shocks is close to one of an economy with fully flexible prices or to one with time dependent price setting, such as the Calvo model.
+In this context we ask the question of whether the response to these large-cost shocks is close to one of an economy with fully flexible prices or to one with time-dependent price setting, such as the Calvo model.

-We give a short narrative of instances where in a single month there have been very large cost changes in the inputs for goods that make up the core CPI for Argentina between 2012 and 2018.
+We give a short narrative of instances where, in a single month, there have been very large-cost changes in the inputs for goods that make up the core CPI for Argentina between 2012 and 2018.
 We also use a comprehensive, never used in the price adjustment literature, micro-data set underlying the construction of the core CPI for the city of Buenos Aires to compute the objects analogous to the ones we describe in the theory.
-From the comparison between statistics in the model and in the data we conclude that either full price flexibility or time dependent rules are quite counterfactual.
-Nevertheless, in the cases of very large positive cost shocks in an economy with an underlying high inflation, the pass-through of the shock to prices is quite fast.
-In the most extreme case, when the exchange rate jumped 25% (from 38.73 pesos per dollar to 30.95) in the last three days of August, the fraction of firms changing prices which is 24% in normal times rose to almost 60% between August and September 2018.
+From the comparison between statistics in the model and in the data, we conclude that either full price flexibility or time-dependent rules are quite counterfactual.
+Nevertheless, in the cases of very large positive cost shocks in an economy with an underlying high inflation, the passthrough of the shock to prices is quite fast.
+In the most extreme case, when the exchange rate jumped almost 25% in one day (from 31.94 pesos per dollar on August 29th to 39.60 on August 30th), the fraction of firms changing prices, which is 24% in normal times, rose to almost 60% between August and September 2018.